Every Choice Is a Step: Honoring Survivor Decision-Making

 Helping Survivors Reclaim Identity after Coercive Control

 When survivors do not know what they like, want, or feel, that is not dysfunction.
 That is trauma.
-Dear Colleague, One of the quietest wounds survivors carry is the erosion of self.
+Dear Colleague, One of the quietest wounds survivors carry is the erosion of one’s self.
 After prolonged coercive control, even simple choices can feel overwhelming.
-Survivors may struggle to name their preferences, identify their values, or make basic
+Survivors may find a struggle to name their preferences, identify their values,

 Helping Survivors Reclaim Identity after Coercive Control Read More »

-Every Choice Counts: Micro-Moves That Make a Difference for Survivors Read More »
+Healing After Abuse: Why Micro-Moves Matter for Survivors Read More »

 Every Survivor Deserves to Feel Safe.
 Here’s Where We Start

 Every survivor needs a foundation of safety before healing can begin.
 Dear Colleague, Survivors often walk into our offices carrying invisible alarms that never turn off.
 Safety is not just physical.
-It includes emotional, psychological, and financial dimensions that are frequently overlooked.
+It includes emotional, psychological, sexual, and financial dimensions that are frequently overlooked.
 As providers, we are not only asked to recognize danger.
-We are also
+We are

 Every Survivor Deserves to Feel Safe.
 Here’s Where We Start Read More »